obewi/SkiNavIndexes/README.md

 - `https://tiles.openskimap.org/geojson/runs.geojson`

 The CLI caches these files under `data/raw/openskimap/<dataset-version>/` by default.
 Treat the cache as the normal development path: fetch once for a dataset version, then rebuild and validate from the local files.

-The owner constraint is to avoid repeated upstream downloads.
-In day-to-day development, use `--skip-fetch` once the day's source files are cached.

-The strategy PDF refers to `tiles.skimap.org`; this implementation and these docs use the current CLI default requested for this repository: `https://tiles.openskimap.org/geojson`.

-## Non-Goals

-- No Overpass fallback.
-If OpenSkiMap is unavailable or missing required fields, the pipeline should fail visibly instead of silently reverting to Overpass.
-- No GeoPackage geometry source for this pass.
-The pipeline uses the separate GeoJSON layers because they preserve routing and rendering fields needed by SkiNav.
-- No CSV geometry source.
-CSV snapshots can be useful for audits, but they are not routing or rendering inputs.
-- No on-device Overpass dependency.
-Local app testing should consume generated files from this repository.
-- No binary `SKIGRAPH` generation in this first pass. `output/local-app/graphs/` contains graph metadata with `status: "not-built"` until the shared SkiNav graph builder contract owns binary graph creation.
-- No one-asset-per-resort release layout.
-Resort packages are grouped into ISO-derived archives to stay compatible with GitHub release asset limits.

 ## Commands